 Prof. Dr. Ralph Weber

-Assistant Professor of European Global Studies / Academic Director of the MA European Global Studies
+Associate Professor of European Global Studies / Director of the MA and PhD Programs in European Global Studies

 Tel: +41 (0)61 207 48 51